nwautomator/UDPPinger/README.md

 =====
 - The server can induce random packet loss if you pass the -R argument
 - The client has many options.
 Run ```python udpping.py -h`` for details
+- The latest version of this repository is always here: `https://github.com/nwautomator/UDPPinger`